Introduction: Why These Tools Matter...

 Cons:

-• Limited customization: Less flexible for advanced ML users.
+• Less flexible for custom ML architectures.

 8. Caffe